Do you like numbers and have an analytical mind? If so, a career as a Statistician might be perfect for you.

 The major recruiters are:

-Consultants in financial services organizations
+Consultants in financial services organisations

 Pharmaceutical companies or medical facilities (clinical and research)

-Non-government organizations and research institutes
+Non-government organisations and research institutes

 Major corporations and large industries

 Opportunities also exist in federal government departments, like the Commonwealth Scientific and Industrial Research Organisation and the Australian Bureau of Statistics.